magento/devdocs/guides/v2.0/howdoi/checkout/checkout_address.md

 For the sake of compatibility, upgradability and easy maintenance, do not edit the default Magento code, add your customizations in a separate module.
 For your checkout customization to be applied correctly, your custom module should depend on the Magento_Checkout module.
 Module dependencies are specified in the [module's `composer.json`]({{site.gdeurl}}extension-dev-guide/build/composer-integration.html).

 In you custom module directory create the component's `.js` file (shipping address renderer).
 It must be located under the `<your_module_dir>/view/frontend/web/js/view/` directory.
-For example in the Magento modules, the payment methods renderers are stored in the ... directory.

 The general view of the shipping address renderer is the following:

-<p class="q">what template do we need to specify?</p>

 {%highlight js%}
 define([